How to be more sustainable in the kitchen

 “Cooking is not only about following the rules, but being creative and open towards positive change.
 This practice is not as easy as it sounds, especially on the busy, big cover weekend, but it can help to create habit and awareness within the back of house team.”

 Kitano Yurika from Margo in Paris, France was the winner of the S.Pellegrino Award for Social Responsibility for the North West Europe region.
+Her signature dish is Spring is Everywhere with Normandy.

 “We must impose geographical restrictions and not waste any products to develop creativity.”